The logistic function

 The orange circles are confirmed cases, and the solid blue line is the model.
 The bright shaded region around the model line indicates model’s uncertainty.

-For this model, we used the total population of
+For this model, we used an arbitrary population size of

-K=7.8 billion.
+K=7.8 million.
 And the initial number of infected people was

 A=8.
 The model predicted the growth factor to be around